machineagency/science-jubilee/docs/getting_started/new_user_guide.md

 ### Building the pipette

 Most of the OT2 Pipette assembly documentation can be found in the github repo [tool_library](https://github.com/machineagency/science-jubilee/tree/main/tool_library/OT2_pipette).
 If you are building from scratch, you have the choice of using either a 3D-printed flexure assembly or a delrin laser-cut flexure.
-We reccomend the delrin version if you have access to delrin and a laser cutter, but the 3D printed version is fine too.
-Just make sure to follow the appropriate mechanical assembly instructions.
+We recommend the delrin version if you have access to delrin and a laser cutter, but the 3D printed version is fine too.
+Just make sure to follow the appropriate mechanical assembly instructions for the pipette.

-1. See the individual build guides to build, wire, and configure these tools
+Currently, wiring directions are sparse.
+You will want to use the connector and wires mentioned in the OT2 pipette [readme](https://github.com/machineagency/science-jubilee/tree/main/tool_library/OT2_pipette) and follow the [wiring diagram](https://github.com/machineagency/science-jubilee/blob/main/tool_library/OT2_pipette/assembly_docs/OT2_Wiring_Diagram.pdf).
+Stay tuned for a more thorough set of documentation, and don't hesitate to reach out on the [lab automation discord](https://discord.com/invite/j9Bqv3djvN) if you get stuck.

+### Building the camera tool

+This tutorial uses the Webcamera tool.
+This is a raspberry pi camera tool that is set up to serve images through an HTTP endpoint, which allows you to run the main logic of your experiment on a system that is not a raspberry pi.
+Follow the [documentation](https://github.com/machineagency/science-jubilee/tree/main/tool_library/webcamera) to build the tool.

+### Setting tool parking post positions and offsets

+After you have completed your tool assembly, you will need to set parking post positions and tool offsets.
+Parking post positions tell the Jubilee system where the parking posts for the tool are so it can be reliably picked up and parked.
+Tool offsets calibrate the positioning of the 'active point' of the tool.
+This allows each tool to move to the same place on the deck when we tell it to go to the same XYZ position as other tools.
+For the camera, the 'active point' is the center of the field of view, and for the OT2 Pipette tool it is the pipette tip.

-2. Set tool parking post positions and offsets for each tool
+1. Follow the procedures on the Jubilee wiki to set the tool parking post positions for each tool you are using: [https://jubilee3d.com/index.php?title=Setting_Tool_Parking_Positions](https://jubilee3d.com/index.php?title=Setting_Tool_Parking_Positions)
-3. Test that they work
+2. There are directions on the Jubilee wiki for [setting tool offsets](https://jubilee3d.com/index.php?title=Setting_Tool_Offsets).
+They provide a good overview of the procedure, but assume you are using a USB microscope to align the tools.
+I like to use the following, simpler procedure:
+    - Place a piece of masking/label tape on the deck and draw an X on it with a fine point sharpie or other fine pen
+    - Position the z probe limit switch of the tool carriage over the "X" using the duet web interface jog controls
+    - Write down the XYZ coordinates of the X
+    - For each tool:
+        - Pick up the tool
+        - Position it so that the 'active point' is located over the X as precisely as you can
+        - Write down the position of the tool
+        - Subtract the coordinates you wrote down for the z probe switch above from the position of the tool.
+This is your tool offset
+        - Edit the tool offset in /sys/toffsets.g
+        - Load the new tool offset with the gcode command `M98 P'toffsets.g`.
+The current tool position should update to match the z-probe position you wrote down

 ## 3. Install and calibrate the lab automation deck plate